 While working in Excel, sometimes, you need to think out of the box.
 It happens to me sometimes… …when I share my dashboards and templates with other users and they made changes

 Data Entry Form is one of the best ways to enter data in a table.
 But, creating a form to enter data it not a cup of cake.
 While struggling with this problem, I have found that you can create a form in Excel for data entry just with a single click.

 For this, the best solution is to use a dynamic drop-down list in which you don’t need to update data source again and again.

-There are a few things which I hate from my soul and a crashed Microsoft Excel is one of those things.
-Just think like this, you are working on an
+There are few things which I hate from my soul and a crashed Microsoft Excel is one of those things.
+Just think like this, you are working on an important report

 People who track stock, sales, and purchases in Excel often ask me “how can we generate a barcode in Excel?”.
 Well, in Excel there is no default option to generate